-The Peninsula Township Park Commission is composed of (5) members that are elected to a 4 year term.
+The Peninsula Township Parks Committee is comprised of seven members who are appointed by the township board.
 Their names and positions are listed below.
-Each member can be reached by email by clicking on their name.
+Each member can be reached by email.

-The Park Commission has the responsibility for the development and operation of all the township parks and works with the Township Building and Grounds staff to maintain the parks for the benefit of all park users.
+The parks committee has the responsibility for developing and operating all the township parks and works with the township building and grounds staff to maintain the parks for the benefit of all park users.

-Your comments and questions concerning Peninsula Township Parks are very valuable to the Park Commission and we urge you to share your concerns at any time by emailing any of the members or in writing to the following address:
+Your comments and questions concerning Peninsula Township parks are very valuable to the parks committee, and we urge you to share your concerns at any time by emailing any of the members or writing to the committee:

 13235 Center Road

 If your concerns are urgent or involve an issue of public safety, your emailed or written comments will receive a prompt response from a parks committee member.
 General questions and concerns are addressed at the parks committee monthly meetings, and you can expect both timely consideration and a response.
 Parks committee meetings are held on the first Wednesday of each month at the township hall and are open to the public.
 Parks committee meeting dates are available on the township website.